“As an Amazon Associate I earn from qualifying purchases.”

 Do buzz buttons have any pests

 No insect has ever attempted to eat my buzz buttons.
-My guess is they do not enjoy the flavor.
+My guess is they do not enjoy the flavor and tingling sensation of the buzz buttons.

 What to use buzz buttons for